Display routes

 All dimensional sizes within the RouteRenderSettings are measured in millimeters.

-A route can include a label that provides information such as ETA, distance, toll prices, and more.
-To attach a label to a route, the label optional parameter label of the MapViewRoutesCollection.add method is utilized:
+Routes can include labels that display information such as ETA, distance, toll prices, and more.
+Attach a label to a route using the label optional parameter of the MapViewRoutesCollection.add method:

-You can enhance the label by adding up to two icons using the optional labelIcons parameter, which accepts a List<Img>.
-Available icons can be accessed through the GemIcon enum.
+Enhance labels by adding up to two icons using the optional labelIcons parameter, which accepts a List<Img>.
+Access available icons through the GemIcon enum.

 controller.preferences.routes.add(routes.first, true,